GJones81/grocery-gopher/README.md

 The original plan was to include a route to add ingredients from the recipe lists into the shopping list.
 The API data was not properly formatted for this, and will require some processing and handling to keep the database tidy.

-Additionally, the Active_list and Recipe models include a column titled shareId.
-The sharedId column was included to facilitate future scaling to incorporate the sharing of profiles, and thus shopping lists.
+Additionally, the Active_list and Recipe models include a column titled sharedId.
+The sharedId column was included for future scaling to incorporate the sharing of profiles, and thus shopping lists.
 Furthermore, the birthdate column was also included to allow for age evaluation in a later version.

 It would be very interesting to incorporate some level of machine learning into this app.
 Currently the user sets the order in which the shopping list is presented.
 I'm curious if this could become the input for a subroutine which, over time, learns each users preferred route through the store.